William Kumuyi: Teaching career

 Kumuyi began teaching mathematics in 1962 at Mayflower School, his alma mater.
 He went on, in the early 1970s, to become a lecturer of mathematics at the University of Lagos.

-In September 2016 a one day program was planned which involves Pastor Kumuyi addressing over 50,000 youths all over Lagos State which would encourage the youths to inculcate in them the highest virtues in youths and stay away from antisocial and push-pull tendencies which causes distractions for the youths especially in this era of social media.

 Christian ministry

-In 1973, while being a lecturer of mathematics at the University of Lagos, Kumuyi began a Bible study group with 15 students who had come to him for Bible training.
-This training became the foundation of the Deeper Christian Life Ministry.
+In 1973, while a lecturer of mathematics at the University of Lagos, Kumuyi began a Bible study group with 15 students who had come to him for Bible training.
+This training led to the foundation of the Deeper Christian Life Ministry.
 In 1975, Kumuyi was expelled from the Apostolic Faith Church for preaching on the baptism of the Holy Spirit.
 He continued his independent ministry, which in 1982 became the Deeper Life Bible Church.
 As at 2005, the Christian ministry is said to have over 800,000 affiliates.